msu-cmse-courses/cmse495-SS24/0311-MVP_Presentation_Storyboard_Review.md

 # Storyboard Review

 This is a team paring exercise.
-Your team will work with another team to review your final video storyboards.
+Your team will work with another team to review your MVP video storyboards.
 As a group, write an email report for the instructor and the other team.
 This report should provide the following:

 - List the proposal team name and the evaluator team name.
 - Ideas for making the video better.